slackapi/deno-slack-runtime/src/README.md

    contain a `manifest.json`, `manifest.ts` or `manifest.js` file, which in turn must contain function definitions that include a `source_file` property.
 This property is used to determine which function to load and run at runtime.
 3. Using `self-hosted-socket-mode.ts` as the entrypoint.
-This establishes a persistent WebSocket connection to Slack using Socket Mode and maintains a long-running process that listens for events.
+This establishes a persistent WebSocket connection to Slack using Socket Mode and maintains a long-running process that listens for `function_executed` events.
+It expects a similar setup in the current working directory as the `local-run.ts` entrypoint.
-4. Using `self-hosted-http-mode.ts` as the entrypoint.
-This starts an HTTP server that accepts events via POST requests to `/events` endpoints, similar to Bolt JS's HTTPReceiver.
-The only required environment variable is `SLACK_SIGNING_SECRET`; optional variables include `PORT`, `SLACK_SIGNATURE_VERIFICATION`, and `SLACK_API_URL` (e.g.
-   `SLACK_SIGNING_SECRET=xxx PORT=3000 deno run src/self-hosted-http-mode.ts`).

 Regardless of which mode of operation used, each runtime definition for a function is specified in its own file and must be the default export.

 ## Usage

 By default, your Slack app has a `.slack/hooks.json` file that defines a `get-hooks` hook.
 The Slack CLI will automatically use the version of the `deno-slack-runtime` that is specified by the version of the `get-hooks` script that you're using.
 To use this library via the Slack CLI out of the box, use the `slack run` command in your terminal.
 This will automatically run the `start`